Karnov

 Developer: Data East Publisher: Data East Released: 1988 Genre: Platformer

 During the NES era nearly every publisher had their own mascot.
 The mascot phenomenon will always be a strange point in video game history; how and why the industry decided each company’s corporate ideals needed to be embodied in a smarmy furry animal will forever remain a mystery.
 Namco had Pac-Man, Capcom had Mega Man, and Data East had…..Karnov, a fat, fire breathing Russian.
-I shouldn’t harp on him too much; I mean it’s not like Mario is a distinguished gentleman in comparison.
+I should not harp on him too much; I mean it is not like Mario is a distinguished gentleman in comparison.
 But even with that in mind it was a strange choice.
 At least his starring role is a decent if flawed adventure.

 I always found Karnov to be weird.
 Considering everything I knew about Russia came from Rocky IV (let that sink in) even though I took it in stride I still thought it was a strange title.
 Data East got a lot of mileage out of the character.
 In addition to being a boss in Bad Dudes he was also the final boss in Fighter’s History Dynamite.
 The NES game is a port of the 1987 arcade game and is pretty faithful to the source material.
 It makes a few changes for the better but still contains the main flaws of its arcade big brother in that it is a short and easy game that had potential to be more.